Intro Maker for YouTube Channel

 Launch the installation file and follow the on-screen instructions.
 After the program is successfully installed, it will open automatically.

-Open the Intro videos tab.
+Open the Titles menu and go to the Intro videos tab.
 There are some presets you can use for your intro, or you may choose to make one from scratch.
 In this case, drag and drop the New intro preset onto the timeline at the bottom of the program window.

 Now click the Edit this intro icon.
 This will open the intro editing mode.

 Let’s start with the background.
-Open the My files tab, click Add Media Files, and locate the image or video you’ve chosen for your intro.
+Go to the Import menu, open the File import tab, click Add Files, and locate the image or video you’ve chosen for your intro.
 In our case, we'll use a still image – they’re a lot easier for beginners to use.

 When the file has been added, don’t forget to remove the default image.
 Click the picture on the timeline and hit Delete.